dashpay/docs/wallets/electrum/advanced.rst

    Select masternode owner, voting, and payout addresses

-A masternode requires a BLS "operator" key as described in DIP3.
+A masternode requires a BLS "operator" key as described in `DIP3 <https://github.com/dashpay/dips/blob/master/dip-0003.md#registering-a-masternode-proregtx>`_.
 If you manage your own masternode, both Dash Electrum and your masternode must know the operator private key.
 Your masternode will use the private key to sign messages, and the Dash network will know that you authorized it to do so.

-Electrum will generate the required BLS private/public key pair and provide you with the line that must be copied into the masternode's ``dash.conf`` file for proper masternode configuration.
-Click **Next** after copying this line to your masternode.
+Electrum will generate the required BLS private/public key pair and provide you with the line that must be copied to the masternode for proper masternode configuration.
+Click **Next** after copying this line to your masternode's ``dash.conf`` file.

 .. figure:: img/mn-create-bls-key-setup.png
    :width: 400px